 "Every single day we're lying and finding sexier ways to do it."RT, formerly known as Russia Today, is a controversial news channel subsidized by the Russian government.
-While it is carried on cable television, it is also known for its YouTube channel which has beaten Fox News in user hits.
+While it is carried on cable TV, it is also known for its YouTube channel which has beaten Fox News in user hits.
 Like Al Jazeera, coverage is aimed at the international market rather than the domestic, but has often been accused – especially since the beginning of the war in Ukraine – of serving as a Propaganda Machine for President Vladimir Putin.
 It is also known for giving excessive airtime to Conspiracy Theorists.RT has branches in the U.S., U.K., Germany, South America, and the Middle East.
-The Russian government has announced plans to expand RT's budget by 40% in 2015 and launch, among other things, a French-language service.
+The Kremlin has announced plans to expand RT's budget by 40% in 2015 and launch, among other things, a French-language service.
 However, the recent downturn in the Russian economy has caused the budget to be slashed and the new services to be possibly shelved.

 —Sara Firth, former RT reporter

 - Big Lipped Alligator Moment: This segment in which Daniel Bushell interviews a jerky stop-motion Lego figure in a Darth Vader costume meant to represent Barack Obama.